Welcome to the

 Level 1-Entering-Students may be non-verbal or speak very little English.

-Level 2-Beginning-Students use common phrases or short sentences and have some general academic language.
+Level 2-Emerging-Students use common phrases or short sentences and have some general academic language.

 Level 3-Developing-Students will use familiar oral and written language with some expanded sentence length and short paragraphs.